Masked Motion Encoding for Self-Supervised Video Representation Learning: Proposed Method

+However, the existing works share a common characteristic where they all attempt to recover static appearance information of the masked patches.
+Since an image with a high masking ratio (85\% in MAE\cite{MAE}) can be well reconstructed~\cite{MAE,MaskFeat}, we conjecture that the masked appearance information of a video can also be reconstructed frame by frame independently. \todo{In this sense, the model may focus more on the contents in the same frame.
+This may hinder the models from learning important temporal clues, which is critical for video representation.
+We empirically study this conjecture in the ablation study (cf. Section~\ref{exp:revisit}).}

-\subsubsection{General Scheme of \sexyname}
+\subsection{General Scheme of \sexyname}

-Our \sexyname task follows the mask-and-predict paradigm of the existing masked video modeling task~\citep{VideoMAE} but replaces the static appearance target with a motion target that represents the position and shape change of objects.
-As shown in Fig~\ref{fig:overview}, a video clip is sampled uniformly from a video and is divided into a number of non-overlapped 3D patches of size $t\times h\times w$.
-We follow~\citet{VideoMAE} to use the tube masking strategy, where the masking map is the same for all frames, to mask a portion of patches.
-For computation efficiency, we follow \citet{MAE} to only feed the unmasked patches (and their positions) to the encoder.
-The output features together with learnable $[\mathrm{MASK}]$ tokens are fed to a decoder to reconstruct motion target $\bz$ in the masked patches.
-The training loss for this mask-and-predict task is
+\todo{To better learn temporal clues of a video}, our \sexyname changes the reconstruction content from static appearance information to object motion information, including position and shape change of objects.
+As shown in Fig.~\ref{fig:overview}, a video clip is sparsely sampled from a video and is divided into a number of non-overlapped 3D patches of size $t\times h\times w$, corresponding to time, height, and width.
+We follow VideoMAE~\cite{VideoMAE} to use the tube masking strategy, where the masking map is the same for all frames, to mask a subset of patches.
+For computation efficiency, we follow MAE\cite{MAE} to only feed the unmasked patches (and their positions) to the encoder.
+The output representation together with learnable $[\mathrm{MASK}]$ tokens are fed to a decoder to reconstruct motion trajectory $\bf z$ in the masked patches.
+The training loss for MME is

-where $\hat{\bz}$ is the predicted motion target, and $\mathcal{I}$ is the index set of motion targets in all masked patches.
+where $\hat{\bz}$ is the predicted motion trajectory, and $\mathcal{I}$ is the index set of motion trajectories in all masked patches.

-Motivated by the fact that we humans recognize actions by perceiving position changes and shape changes of moving objects, we extract these two types of information to build the motion target.
-By predicting this target, the model is endowed with the ability to anticipate actions from the interaction between frames.
-Another important characteristic of the proposed motion target is that it contains fine-grained motion information extracted at raw video rate.
+Motivated by the fact that we humans recognize actions by perceiving position changes and shape changes of moving objects, we leverage these two types of information to represent the motion trajectory.
+Through pre-training on MME task, the model is endowed with the ability to explore \key.
+Another important characteristic of the motion trajectory is that it contains fine-grained motion information extracted at raw video rate.
 This fine-grained motion information provides the model with a supervision signal to anticipate fine-grained action from sparse video input.
-In the following, we will introduce the proposed motion target in detail.
+In the following, we will introduce the proposed motion trajectory in detail.